Nick Thurston: Career

+Select film appearances

 Dawn of the Planet of the Apes

 Thurston portrays Blue Eyes in Dawn of the Planet of the Apes.
 Here, Thurston plays the role of a young, rebellious, and stubborn ape.
-This is Thurston’s first experience with a blockbuster movie, as all of his prior experience was with small scale, low budget indie productions.
+This is Thurston's first experience with a blockbuster movie, as all of his prior experience was with small scale, low budget indie productions.

 White Irish Drinkers

 Thurston plays the role of Brian Leary, the primary protagonist in White Irish Drinkers.
-Here Thurston plays an artistic young man, who is misunderstood and underappreciated by his family and friends, who find themselves content with labor intensive work, and have no aptitude to go on to higher education.
+Here Thurston plays an artistic young man, who is misunderstood and underappreciated by his family and friends, who find themselves content with labor-intensive work, and have no aptitude to go on to higher education.
 Brian, surrounded by a dreary reality, finds an escape in his art.
 This escape allows Brian to avoid the life of crime his brother has chosen, and to block out the problems that life has presented to him.
 "The Observer describes Brian as 'a boy with a conscience who turns the basement room under the bagel shop in his parents’ building into a secret art studio, where he creates impressionistic charcoal drawings and watercolor sketches of the city around him, donning headphones to drown out the noise and shouting between his parents.'"